Library

 to change the directories into that folder.
 You should now see your terminal prompt as library/ .
 You can now execute

-library.py` where you'll write your program.
+to make a file calledlibrary.py` where you'll write your program.

 Specification